 We encourage you to spend extra days in country at either end of your trip.
 We recommend spending time at our beautiful Hotel in the city of Puebla, the cultural center of the country.
 You can make reservations directly with the hotel for those extra days.
 If you would like to arrive early for a visit to Mexico, Puebla, or Oaxaca City, please let us know in advance so that we can help you to connect with a recommended hotel and to coordinate a rendezvous with the group.

 Preparations: Probably the most important preparation for everyone, in order to make the most out of your experience in Mexico, is to be in good condition—upper body and lower body, heart and lungs, so that you can paddle six consecutive days.
+You should be ready to carry your boat on long, slick trails.
+You should train before hand by working on endurance and strength training.

 Shots: You should be up to date on Tetanus, Typhoid, and Hepatitis A. Each person should have bug repellent to deter evening mosquitoes.
 Please check with the Center for Disease Control website and your health provider.